For Carers

 Unexplained injuries

-Any injury that doesn’t have a clear, consistent explanation should be taken seriously.
-Sometimes the explanation changes.
-Sometimes it doesn’t quite match what you’re seeing.
+Any injury that does not have a clear, consistent explanation should be taken seriously.

 Sudden changes in behaviour or mood